What is Interlibrary Loan?

 Notice of Arrival

-When the ILL material arrives, notice will be automatically sent via email.
+When the ILL material arrives, notice will be sent via email.
 To aid in timely communication, please provide our department with a regularly used email address.
 Note that all of our email is sent from email@example.com.

 There is a $5 charge for unclaimed items, which include the following: